frontenddogma/web-development-glossary/manuscript/w.md

 WebM
 : An audiovisual media file format.
 WebM is primarily intended to offer a royalty-free alternative to use in the HTML video and audio elements.
 It has a sister project WebP for images.
 WebM was first released in 2010.&nbsp;[†](#w-webm) ℹ︎&nbsp;[webmproject.org](https://www.webmproject.org/)

+Webmaster
+: A person responsible for maintaining one or more websites.
+The title may refer to web architects, web developers, site authors, website administrators, website owners, website coordinators, or website publishers.&nbsp;[†](#w-webmaster)

+Webmention
+: A W3C recommendation that describes a simple protocol to notify any URL when a website links to it, and for web pages to request notifications when somebody links to them.
+Webmention was originally developed in the IndieWebCamp community and published as a W3C working draft in 2016.
+Webmention enables authors to keep track of who is linking to, referring to, or commenting on their articles.
+By incorporating such comments from other sites, sites themselves provide federated commenting functionality.&nbsp;[†](#w-webmention) ℹ︎&nbsp;[w3.org/TR/webmention](https://www.w3.org/TR/webmention/)

 WebP
 : An image format employing both lossy and lossless compression.
 WebP was first released in 2010.&nbsp;[†](#w-webp) ℹ︎&nbsp;[developers.google.com/speed/webp](https://developers.google.com/speed/webp)